urbit/old-urbit.org/doc/hoon/lib/c.md

       (mul (bex (mul (bex a) b)) c)                         ::  c * (2^(2^a * b))

-++lsh takes an atom 'c', and shifts its binary code over by 'b' number of bloqs of size 'a' to the left.
+++lsh takes a bloq a and atoms b and c. ++lsh produces c shifted 'b' bloqs of size 'a' to the left.

 ###Summary
 ++lsh is a [jetted arm]() which creates a dry %gold gate using [|=](), whose sample takes a [bloq]() and two atoms of [axil @](), labeled 'b' and 'c' with [=, the irregular form of ^=](). ++lsh multiplies 'c' by the result of [++bex]() of the product of [++bex]() of 'a' multiplied by 'b'.